opportus/object-mapper/README.md

 Use this solution for mapping data of objects to differently typed objects via extensible strategies and controls.

-Flexible, extensible, optimized, tested, this tool can be used in many use cases such as:
+Simple, flexible, extensible, optimized, and tested, this tool can be used in many cases such as:

 -   Mapping state of objects from/to DTOs.
 -   Mapping state of domain model from/to persistance model.
 -   Mapping state of domain model to view model.
 -   Mapping state of objects to differently typed objects to get operated on, so that these operations don't mess with the state of the source objects.
--   As an *object mapping* subsystem to be integrated by systems such as frameworks, serializers, form handlers, ORMs, etc...
+-   Integrating *object mapping* system seamlessly into any higher level systems such as frameworks, serializers, ORMs, form handlers, etc...
 -   And so on...

 ## Roadmap